easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 ### Kill the "Editor vs IDE" Comparison

 **Old Messaging** (Defensive):
-> "Q-IDE is a cloud IDE like GitHub Codespaces"
+> "Top Dog is a cloud IDE like GitHub Codespaces"

 **New Messaging** (Offensive):
-> "Q-IDE is what happens when you stop treating editors and IDEs as separate products"
+> "Top Dog is what happens when you stop treating editors and IDEs as separate products"

 ### The 5 Core Messages